Ken Skupski: 2017-2018: First Grand Slam doubles and mixed doubles quarterfinals, fourth ATP title

 At the 2017 Wimbledon Championships he reached the quarterfinals as a wildcard for the first time in his career partnering with his brother Neal where they were defeated by 4th seeded pair Łukasz Kubot and Marcelo Melo.

 At the same tournament he also reached the mixed doubles quarterfinals partnering with Jocelyn Rae.

 The Skupski brothers won their first ATP title together at the Open Sud de France.

 2020-2021: Second Grand Slam quarterfinal, First ATP 500 title

-At the 2020 Australian Open Skupski reached the quarterfinals partnering Santiago González for the first time at this Major and second overall.
+At the 2020 Australian Open, Skupski reached the quarterfinals partnering Santiago González for the first time at this Major and second overall.

 In March 2021, Skupski won his sixth ATP title and first at the ATP 500 level with his brother Neal at the Mexican Open.

-In June, he also won Nottingham Open on grass, this time partnering Matt Reid.
+In June 2021, he also won the Nottingham Open on grass, this time partnering Matt Reid.

-At the end of the year, he won his second ATP title of the season, Sofia Open partnering Jonny O'Mara.
+At the end of the year, he won his second ATP title of the season, the 2021 Sofia Open, partnering Jonny O'Mara.